The Real Root of Anxiety—and Why Connection Is the Cure

 I’ve faced a lot of anxiety over the years—different forms, different seasons.
 I’ve learned to fight it, question it, pray through it, and breathe through it.
 But one insight recently stopped me in my tracks.

-When leading Harvard psychologist Dr. David Rosmarin (one of the world’s top anxiety researchers) said this, I literally gasped:
+When I heard leading Harvard psychologist Dr. David Rosmarin (one of the world’s top anxiety researchers) said this, I literally gasped:

 👉🏼 “The ultimate root of anxiety is the fear of being alone.”